oren/oren.github.io/strategy/workshop/README.md

 (This page is in 'work in progress' state)

 This workshop will teach you how to build and compare business strategies.
+This is a 10 minutes video and text.
+You can also read the [powerpoint](powerpoint/index.html) and the [pdf](powerpoint/strategy-workshop.pdf) formats.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/xxx?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>